LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/surveys-with-live-chat.md

 * Stick to the point.
 Ask only what you need to know to achieve the goal of the survey.
 * Limit pre-chat surveys in sales scenarios so you don’t lose a consumer on the way to check-out.
 * Use the same creative design in the surveys that you have used for the chat window.

+{: .notice}
-* Agent managers are not able to view Pre-Chat Survey & Offline Survey completion rate in the Survey Dashboard for Live Chat and it cannot be filtered by agent groups.
+Agent managers are not able to view Pre-Chat Survey & Offline Survey completion rate in the Survey Dashboard for Live Chat and it cannot be filtered by agent groups.

 Surveys can be created and edited in the Engagement window.
 For guidance on setting up a survey, refer to our [Engagement window documentation](contact-center-management-campaigns-engagement-window.html).